United States

 Conclusion

 The American Shorthair is a classic for a reason.
 They are beautiful, low-maintenance, and fit perfectly into almost any home.
-If you want a cat that is a true friend—steady, loyal, and uncomplicated—the American Shorthair is the ideal choice.
+They do not demand the world from you—just your company, a good meal, and the occasional bird to watch through the window.
+If you want a cat that is a true friend—steady, loyal, and uncomplicated—the American Shorthair is the ideal choice, and one of the wisest investments in feline companionship you can make.

 Key Characteristics